signalfx/integrations/collectd-protocols/README.md

 *You see a straight line instead of a curve.*

 This may indicate a period of missing data points.
 In the example chart shown above, some data points are missing between 16:40 and 16:41, and SignalFx is interpolating a straight line through the gap.

 ### METRICS

->This section refers to the metrics documentation found in the `/docs` subdirectory.
-See [`/docs/README.md`](././docs/readme.md) for formatting instructions.

 For documentation of the metrics and dimensions emitted by this plugin, [click here](././docs).

 ### LICENSE

-> Include licensing information for the plugin in this section.

-This plugin is released under the Apache 2.0 license.
-See LICENSE for more details.
+License for this plugin can be found [in the header of the plugin](https://github.com/collectd/collectd/blob/master/src/protocols.c)